 The laboratory confirmed the presence of cyanobacteria and the liver pathology was consistent with cyanotoxicity.
 A diagnosis of blue-green algae poisoning was made.
 The dam water was treated with copper sulphate to destroy the cyanobacteria.
 No further deaths were reported.

 There are two groups of toxins recognised in cyanobacteria that cause disease: hepatotxins, which are decidedly more common, and neurotoxins, which are less frequently identified.

 Some species of cyanobacteria can produce both types of toxin and therefore different syndromes may well be present within the one outbreak.

-The hepatotoxins cause acute hepatic necrosis with haemorrhage and post mortem findings include a markedly swollen liver and there may be petechial and splash haemorrhages throughout the carcase and on the liver itself.
+The hepatotoxins cause acute hepatic necrosis with haemorrhage and post-mortem findings include a markedly swollen liver and there may be petechial and splash haemorrhages throughout the carcass and on the liver itself.